skmin-lab/unixmd/docs/source/objects/mqc/main.rst

     *

-Far more insights about treating MQC in terms of code structure, the overall modules are controlled in fundamental input file 'run.py'.
-When users select their dynamics method, they have to make md object from the subclass of :class:`MQC` class such as :class:`SH` (:class:`mqc.SH`), and a run method (``md.run``) to run that md object.
-In the md object, basic dynamics parameters such as number of steps are given as arguments.
-Besides, the run method includes overall dynamics condition as arguments.
+In the running script 'run.py', you need to specify the dynamics you want to run by making an md object from the subclasses of
+:class:`MQC` class such as :class:`SH` (:class:`mqc.SH`).
+After setting the dynamics method, you use run method (``md.run``) to perform the dynamics.
+When making an md object, basic dynamics parameters such as the number of steps are needed to be specified.
+Also, the run method takes various arguments such as a QM object, thermostat, etc.

 PyUNIxMD saves the objects for MQC and QM in a binary formatted file ('RESTART.bin') under **input_dir** directory using the 'pickle' package at every time step.
 The 'RESTART.bin' file is overwritten at every successful MD step, therefore the file contains the information of a trajectory at the last successful MD step.
 You can restart the dynamics simulation by reading the 'RESTART.bin' file using 'pickle' package.

-Arguments for run method are listed below.
-The important point is that run method is included in each md subclass of :class:`MQC`, not :class:`MQC` itself.
+Arguments for the run method are listed below.
+The important point is that the run method is included in each md subclass of :class:`MQC`, not :class:`MQC` itself.

 +-----------------------------+-------------------------------------------------+----------+